calebpower/wg-configurator/README.md

 See the License for specific language governing permissions and limitations under the License.

+## About

+This project came about for two reasons.
+First, I needed to add the Go and Rust programming languages to my toolbox, and I tend to learn languages quickly when I apply the to something that's actually useful-- I don't like busy work.
+Second, I really wanted to stop manually reconfiguring WireGuard's configuration files for each individual machine when I could automate the process.
+Sure, I could probably work some NAT magic, and I still might in the future, but this seemed quicker, more useful (see reason #1), and ultimately, more fun.
+So, keep that in mind when reviewing the code quality-- it'll be cleaned up in the future (probably).

 ## Disclaimer

 This product should not be used in a production environment at this time.